pbeukema/flashLag/README.md

 # flashlag
 This is experimental code for testing dynamic speed vision or how well you can discriminate the location of a moving object relative to a fixed object.
 The inspiration for this test is a visual illusion called the flashlag effect which you can read about [here](https://en.wikipedia.org/wiki/Flash_lag_illusion).
-For reference, the best professional athletes I have tested score around 4 degrees, average performance among non-professionals I have tested is about 4 times worse.
+For reference, professional baseball players, who have incredible visual acuity, score around 4 degrees, average performance among non-professional atheletes I have tested is about 4 times worse.

 Below are instructions for getting flash lag to run.